alejandro-davila/Project1_Team6_Austin_Analysis/README_Proposal.md

 •    Crime Rates: Assessing any potential impact on crime rates as a result of population growth.

 •    School Rankings: Examining how the growth affects the performance and rankings of schools in the area.

-•    Higher Education Levels: Analyzing the effect on higher education enrollment and attainment levels.

 •    Racial Demographics: Studying shifts in racial demographics to identify any disparities resulting from the growth.